Azure-Samples/contoso-chat/README.md

 - Click on the flow.dag.yaml file in the explorer.
 If everything was installed and the python environment was activated you should see the following and select `visual editor` to view the propmt flow:

-- To learn how to build this flow from scratch, [check out the session and Microsoft Ignite.](https://ignite.microsoft.com/sessions/16ee2bd5-7cb8-4419-95f6-3cab36dfac93?source=sessions)

 ### Running the Evaluations (TODO)

-# Project

-> This repo has been populated by an initial template to help get you started.
-Please
-> make sure to update the content to build a great experience for community-building.

-As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README

 ## Contributing